 Fast forward to early June.
 While the heroic efforts to distribute workforces is a great success story, businesses are now beginning to consider when, how and how many people to integrate back into the office environment.
 Regardless of the outcome of those deliberations, the substantial increase in the use of cloud services and SaaS, by both office and home workers, requires an immediate focus on reassuring security policy and best practices.
 This focus is especially important as during the first quarter of 2020.
 The impacts of the pandemic are many.

 With the increase in remote worker population, a primary cyber-crime opportunity becomes finding the hole in remote access security.
-With dwell time, the time a threat stays in a network before being discovered, averaging 43 days, cyber criminals can also be very patient, lying in wait for an employee device to reconnect to the corporate network directly.
+With dwell time (the time a threat stays in a network before being discovered) averaging 43 days for ransomware attacks, cyber criminals can also be very patient, lying in wait for an employee device to reconnect to the corporate network directly.
 Infected by bots, malware and other cyber-threats during remote work due to the pandemic, both the COBO and BYOD devices can be latent gateways to the corporate network and increase the risk of a cyber-attack, ransomware, etc. Prior to giving returning employees direct access to the corporate network, several steps can be taken to reduce risk:

 There is a difference between end-point protection and cloud or workload protection.
 A compromised endpoint threatens only a small amount of data whereas an attack on a cloud-based asset (workload/server) can have much greater repercussions.
 If you haven’t done so already, assure your organization has deployed or is considering CWPP; workload-centric security protection.
 Defined by Gartner as: “workload-centric security offerings that target the unique protection requirements of workloads in modern hybrid, multi-cloud data center architectures.”
 As cloud services and SaaS have become primary to network and IT, network-based security alone is no longer adequate.
 The network perimeter has stretched from the physical boundaries to the device boundaries and ubiquitous access means the perimeter has changed from known to dynamic.
 CWPP is actually part of the zero trust architecture.
 The framework for Zero Trust was originated in 2010 (Forrester Research.)
 In networking, Zero Trust moves the network from “trust but verify” to “always verify and never trust.”
 When all data was contained on the corporate network, access was tightly regulated, and firewalling provided a known and strong perimeter; almost anything on the network was known and didn’t pose a threat.
 Cloud services has expanded storage locations, increased ways to access, and changed identity management requirements making the task of determining actual threats on today’s hybrid network a more complex and riskier matter.
 That’s where zero trust comes in, micro-segmentation, application behavior and visibility, multi-factor authentication and least privilege are core tasks of zero trustproviding a potential solution for today’s network security requirements.
 78% of IT teams are considering zero trust as they face the reality of reestablishing pervasive security beyond the historical network.